-- Strategic: Strengthen communication and collaboration between ECE staff, LHD staff, and families. - Measurable: Increase family attendance at health-related workshops or events by 10% each quarter. - Ambitious: This goal encourages us to reach more families and foster greater engagement. - Realistic: We can achieve this by offering diverse programming, providing transportation assistance, and utilizing culturally and linguistically appropriate communication strategies. - Time-bound: We will achieve this goal within one year.
+- Strategic: Strengthen communication and collaboration between ECE staff, LHD staff, and families. - Measurable: Increase family attendance at health-related workshops or events by 10% each quarter. - Ambitious: This goal encourages us to reach more families and foster greater engagement. - Realistic: We can achieve this by offering a variety of programs, providing transportation assistance, and using communication strategies that are clear, accessible, and relevant to the families we serve. - Time-bound: We will achieve this goal within one year.

 Remember: SMART goals are a collaborative tool.
-Work together with your partners to develop goals that are meaningful, impactful, and aligned with your shared goals and commitment to equity.
+Work together with your partners to develop goals that are meaningful, impactful, and aligned with your shared goals and commitment to ensuring all children and families have access to opportunities that support their health and well-being.